 I’m not entirely sure who had more fun playing, me or the kids but it certainly is an enjoyable park.

 After a little play, we wandered over to the farm shop and asked about picking.
 The member of staff we spoke to was very knowledgeable, she told us what was available, where to find it and how to know if it was ready to pick.
-We decided on what we wanted and went off with our various tubs and bags for each produce.
+We decided on what we wanted and went off with our various tubs and bags for each product.

 The raspberries looked lovely in their long, neat rows.
 Dexter had a great time running up and down what he referred to as a maze.
-I’m not fan of raspberries myself, but I have it on good authority that they were very delicious (my sister let Paisley eat one).
+I’m not a fan of raspberries myself, but I have it on good authority that they were very delicious (my sister let Paisley eat one).
 Once mum had filled her tub, we headed round towards the squashes.
 I’ve only ever tried butternut squash before and would’ve picked one, had they been ripe but they weren’t quite ready so after wandering up and down and in and out of the different varieties, I decided I’d like to try the sweet lightening.

 Back passed the raspberries and round towards the front of the farm, we headed around to what seemed to be the orchard section.
 The Victoria plums were so juicy and ripe.
 They were very easy to pick and came away from the branches easily.
 There was a wooded area nearby that was home to some bees, so all of the fruit and veg has it’s very own pollinators.